Longyichen/Alpaca-family-library/README.md

 - [ChatGLM](https://chatglm.cn/blog): An Open Bilingual Dialogue Language Model | 开源双语对话语言模型
 - [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html): a model fine-tuned from LLaMA on 52K instruction-following demonstrations.
 - [LLaMA](https://arxiv.org/abs/2302.13971): open and efficient foundation language models

-Note: If you are waiting in the queue, check out more benchmark results from GPT-4 on a static website [here](https://vicuna.lmsys.org/eval).